 Even though a traditional LLC already has pass-through taxation, it could still benefit from electing S corp status.
-It takes a bit of explanation, but it could mean saving thousands of dollars, so bear with us.
+It takes a bit of explanation, but it could mean substantial tax savings for some LLCs.

 The members of a standard LLC are considered self-employed.
 They’re compensated by receiving their share of profits from the LLC, but they can’t be employed by the LLC.
-Being self-employed means paying self-employment taxes (about 15.3%) on all profits they receive from the LLC.
-This is more than the taxes they’d pay when working for someone else because their employer would pay part of them.
+Being self-employed means paying self-employment taxes (the taxes earmarked for Social Security and Medicare, which add up to about 15.3%) on all profits they receive from the LLC.
+This is more than the taxes they’d pay when working for someone else because their employer would pay half of them.

 When the members elect S corp status, though, they can be compensated in two ways, by receiving their share of the profits and by being paid as an employee.
-Once they do that, they only pay self-employment taxes on their salary and not the profits they receive.
-This can add up to thousands of dollars.
+Once they do that, they only pay employment taxes on their salary and not the profits they receive.
+(Of course, this is only for the taxes that go toward Social Security and Medicare; LLC members still must pay income and other applicable taxes on their profits.)
+This can add up to quite a lot for certain profitable LLCs.
 To get a better idea, check out our page for calculating your S corp taxes.

 One caveat to this is that the IRS expects you to pay yourself a “reasonable salary” as an employee of the LLC.
 Otherwise, you could pay yourself an annual salary of $1 and avoid contributing anything to Social Security and Medicare.
-The IRS considers “reasonable” to be something similar to what others in your field are earning.
+The IRS doesn’t give a precise definition, but it seems to consider “reasonable” to be something similar to what others in your field are earning for the same work.